joel081112/fortresssefa/README.md

 `CREATE DATABASE databasename;`

-`RANT ALL PRIVILEGES ON DATABASE databasename TO username;`
+`GRANT ALL PRIVILEGES ON DATABASE databasename TO username;`

 delete local postgres table, if applicable